compose-spec/compose-spec/spec.md

 test: curl -f https://localhost || exit 1
 ```

-`NONE` disable healthcheck, and is mostly usefull to override Healthcheck set by image and disable
+`NONE` disable healthcheck, and is mostly useful to override Healthcheck set by image and disable
 it.
 Alternatively Healthcheck set by the image can be disabled by setting `disable: true`:

 ```yml